kenoss/command-chain/README.md

 ## Examples

 `command-chain` takes a list of items and return interactive function.
+Items must be the following forms:

+  - Keyword `:loop`
+  - Struct `command-chain-fnpair`
+  - String
+  - Pair of strings `(str1 . str2)`
+  - Function
+  - List of the above things

 For string, returned function insert it.
 Command sequence ends as list ends.
 As the command sequence proceed, inserted text are deleted and point are recovered.